julienroyd/Papernotes/notes/SQIL/SQIL.md

 In this work, the authors present a novel, surprisingly simple algorithm for Imitation Learning that performs on par or better than GAIL without requiring the use of an adversarial framework to learn a cost function.

 **Setup:** The agent does not observe a reward signal, cannot query the expert and doesn't know the state transition dynamics.
+However, the agent does have access to the environment (pretty common).

 ### Algorithm